circleci/circleci-docs/jekyll/_docs/configuration.md

 The sections contain lists of bash commands.
 If you don't specify commands, CircleCI infers them from your code.
-Commands are run in the order they appear in the file; all test commands are run to completion, but a non-zero exit code during setup will cause the build to fail early.
+Commands are run in the order they appear in the file; all test commands are run to completion, but a non-zero exit code during the setup sections (`machine:, checkout:, dependencies:, database:`) will cause the build to fail early.
 You can modify which&mdash;and when&mdash;commands are run by adding `override`, `pre` and/or `post` to adjust CircleCI's